Joiry/HSL_Carp/Part_01a.md

 ~~~

 Some manual files are very long.
 You can scroll through the file using
-your keyboard's down arrow or use the <kbd>Space</kbd> key to go forward one page
+your keyboard's up and down arrows or use the <kbd>Space</kbd> key to go forward one page
 and the <kbd>b</kbd> key to go backwards one page.
 When you are done reading, hit <kbd>q</kbd>
 to quit.